rancher/dashboard/docs/developer/testing.md

 It is possible to start the project and run all the tests at once with a single command.
 There's however a difference between `dev` and `production` run.
 The first will not require an official certificate and will build the project in `.nuxt`, while the production will enable all the SSL configurations to run encrypted.

-- `yarn e2e:pre-dev`, to optionally initialize Docker and build the project, if not already done, required for GitHub Action
+- `yarn e2e:pre-dev`, to optionally initialize Docker and build the project, if not already done
-- `yarn e2e:dev`, single run local development and CI
+- `yarn e2e:dev`, single run local development
-- `yarn e2e:pre-prod`, to optionally initialize Docker and build the project
+- `yarn e2e:pre-prod`, to optionally initialize Docker and build the project, required for GitHub Actions
-- `yarn e2e:dev`, for production use case, which will also restart Docker and build the project
+- `yarn e2e:dev`, for production use case and CI, which will also restart Docker and build the project

 ### Writing tests